Bonding is the intense attachment that develops between parents and their baby.

 care.
 You can begin by cradling your baby and gently rocking or stroking him or her.

 If you and your partner both hold and touch your infant frequently, your little one

 will soon come to know the difference between your touches.
 Both of you can also take

 the opportunity to be "skin to skin" with your newborn by holding him or her against

 your own skin when feeding or cradling.

-babies and those with medical problems, may respond to
+and those with medical problems, may respond to infant massage.

-on proper techniques by checking out the many books, videos, and websites on the subject.
+by checking out the many books, videos, and websites on the subject.
+You can also

-You can also contact your local hospital to find out if there are classes in infant
+contact your local hospital to find out if there are classes in infant massage in